farazdagi/vim-go-ide/README.md

 ![Screenshot](https://raw.githubusercontent.com/farazdagi/vim-go-ide/master/screenshot.png)

 Yep, that's it!

+### 5. Where to go from here?

-You can also read a corresponding [blog post](http://farazdagi.com/blog/2015/vim-as-golang-ide/).
+- You can also read a corresponding [blog post](http://farazdagi.com/blog/2015/vim-as-golang-ide/).
+- You are highly advised to review [vim-go docs](https://github.com/fatih/vim-go) (just typing `:help vim-go` is also good enough).